Phil Lynch – Executive Director

 Eleanor Openshaw – Programme Manager (Reprisals) and Regional Advocacy Coordinator

 Eleanor leads ISHR’s work to combat intimidation and reprisals against human rights defenders and coordinates much of our work at the regional level.
 Prior to joining ISHR, Eleanor was responsible for the human rights defenders program at Amnesty International's International Secretariat and worked for Peace Brigades International in a variety of capacities.
-Eleanor is on the management committee of the Women Human Rights Defenders International Coalition.
+Eleanor is a fomer executive committee member of the Women Human Rights Defenders International Coalition.